 Saltworks Castle courtyard

 "People of Polish Culture" is already the 8th exhibition of the "Selected Issues in the History of Poland" series.
 These presentations are made mainly for tourists visiting Wieliczka, which is why there are texts in five language versions: Polish, English, German, Russian and Spanish - so that as many people as possible get acquainted with them.
 The intention of the authors is to provide access to browsing with fragments of Polish history or the lives of eminent Poles.
-This will help the visitor understand what Polish traditions arise from, why independence, independence and historical truth are so important to Poles.
-Importantly - the Polish recipient will also find here interesting, sometimes even surprising information in a synthetic form.
+This will help the visitor understand what Polish traditions arise from, why independence and historical truth are so important to Poles.
+Importantly - the Polish recipient will also find here interesting, sometimes even surprising information.